hashicorp/consul/ui/README.md

 and commit assistance.
 However, most tasks must be executed from within a subproject, e.g. running or testing.

+**If you are looking to work on the Consul UI you probably want to read the README that is in `./packages/consul-ui/README.md`.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->